maripasa/GEARSHIFT/README.md

 ### Short Goals

-- [ ] Improve the `takeInput` function to handle input errors more robustly.
+- [ ] Add inventory support so the game has something to show

 - [ ] Implement a save and load game feature, who knows.

 - [ ] Add a menu, every game needs it.